Dog Training

 PETS BECOME FAST FOOD FOR PREDATORSNel Liquorman, Investigative Reporter

-In December 2007, shortly before Christmas, wolves attacked three women who were walking their dogs on a trail near Anchorage, Alaska.
-Understanding why and how wild animal attacks occur should make us consider our actions whenever we are near wildlife preservation areas or amusement parks that include habitats for wild animals, especially if children or pets are with us.
+Understanding why and how wild animal attacks occur should make us consider our actions whenever we are near wildlife preservation areas or federal parks that include habitats for wild animals, especially if children or pets are with us.

-In the Alaskan attack, the women miraculously escaped a pack of wolves.
-In that case, the dogs were lures for the wolves.
+Shortly before Christmas, wolves attacked three women who were walking their dogs on a trail near Anchorage, Alaska.
+In the Alaskan attack, the women miraculously escaped a pack of wolves because their dogs were lures for the wolves.
 Food is less plentiful in winter months and wolves are often hungry.
 Easier to kill than a moose or deer, a leashed dog won’t get away and can be spotted easily on trails.

 In southern states, attacks by alligators occur when owners walk dogs near freshwater rivers and lakes.
-Normally feeding on wild animals that come for a drink, gators see a pet dog as lunch on a string, fast and easy.
+Normally feeding on wild animals that come for a drink, 'gators see a pet dog as lunch on a string, fast and easy.

-It is wise to realize that behavior by the human population adds even more danger to the mix.
-Something as seemingly harmless as taking a dog for a walk near a small neighborhood lake, or allowing a child to toss a handful of Cherrios into the water to feed the fish that come to the surface, puts that child, that pet and that adult person in danger.
-Alligators feed on fish, and may be lurking close by.
-When an alligator sees a bigger, easy to reach food source near the edge of a lake, it will no longer be focused on the fish.
+Alligators feed on fish but when an alligator sees a bigger, easy-to-reach food source near the edge of a lake, it will no longer be focused on the fish.
 It can attack the dog, a child or even an adult in a flash with no warning!
 You’ve seen water buffalo easily pulled down by crocodiles, the only difference is that alligators live in the U.S.

 |